Trend of Natural Gas and LNG Prices

 Compiled based on data from the U.S. Energy Information Administration (EIA)

-- As of 24 April 2021, the stored volume of natural gas in European underground storage facilities operated by the Aggregated Gas Storage Inventory (AGSI +) members (including European Union [EU] member companies and non-EU [the United Kingdom, Serbia, and Ukraine] member companies) was 327TWh.
+- As of 24 April 2021, the stored volume of natural gas in European underground storage facilities operated by the Aggregated Gas Storage Inventory (AGSI +) member companies of the European Union (EU) and the United Kingdom was 327TWh.
 The inventories were 1.3% down from the previous month and 51.1% lower year-on-year, and 107 TWh lower than the five-year average.
 This is also the lowest level of storage in two years since March 2018 with 192 TWh of storage.
 The frigid air spilled from the Arctic to Europe, causing record low temperatures in Central and Eastern Europe.
 As a result, the heating demand in Northwest Europe and Central and Eastern Europe jumped by more than 40% from 27 March to 6 April.
 On 24 April 2021, although the working gas volume in storage represented 29% of the capacity and was much lower than 60% one year earlier, it was just slightly lower than the average on the same day over the past five years of 33%.

 Compiled based on data from Gas Infrastructure Europe, Aggregated Gas Storage Inventory (AGSI).
 As the inventory data is available for the period only after January 2011, the five-year average is applicable only after January 2016.